adepegba1/alx-higher_level_programming/0x02-python-import_modules/README.md

   - You can only use the word add_0 once in your code
   - You are not allowed to use \* for importing or \_\_import\_\_
   - Your code should not be executed when imported - by using \_\_import\_\_, like the example below
--  **1. Write a program that imports functions from the file calculator_1.py, does some Maths, and prints the result.**
+-  [1-calculation.py](1-calculation.py) **Write a program that imports functions from the file calculator_1.py, does some Maths, and prints the result.**
   - Do not use the function print (with string format to display integers) more than 4 times
   - You have to define:
     - the value 10 to a variable a